lkivumbi/Prediction-of-product-sales/README.md

 # Prediction-of-product-sales
-Project 1 of part time students of data science and machine learning(Refactory Uganda in association with codingdojo)
+Project 1 of part time students of data science and machine learning(Refactory Uganda in association with codingdojo) The purpose of this project is for learning purposes only and it is a six week project with lessons learnt being used to update on the project each week.

 # Preview
 - Heatmap of correlation relationship between numerical features in the data